MicrosoftDocs/mixed-reality/enthusiast-guide/install-windows-mixed-reality.md

 ## Review and Accept Terms and Conditions

 To continue with setup, you must have 2 GB of free space on your PC.
-Review and press **I Agree** to the terms and conditions to continue
+Review and select **I Agree** to the terms and conditions to continue

 ![Accept Terms and Conditions](images/1050px-mixedrealityportalpage2.png)